haukelicht/laserize/README.md

-# {Laserize}: An R package for obtain LASER text embeddings by interfacing the Python laserembeddings module
+# Laserize: An R package for obtaining LASER text embeddings by interfacing the Python `laserembeddings` module

 The **laserize** package provides an R interface to the `embed_sentence` functionality provided by the [`laserembeddings`](https://pypi.org/project/laserembeddings/, "PyPi: laserembeddings") Python module.
 `laserembeddings` is a port of Facebook Research's [LASER](https://github.com/facebookresearch/LASER)